petbrueck/sursol/README.md

 - `sursol import` imports tabular data exported by Survey Solutions.
 - `sursol getcomm` merges all comments left at all questions during the interview process to the data files.
 - `sursol mscrelab` creates new variable label for multi-select questions for which category value title was not fully displayed in original variable label.
-- `sursol reshape` reshapes data from long to wide using the value labels of a roster id variable in the variable labels of reshaped {it: stub} variables.
+- `sursol reshape` reshapes data from long to wide using the value labels of a roster id variable in the variable labels of reshaped stub variables.

 ### Translation Management
 - `sursol transcheck` compares translation against original text to identify software-related misalignments.